 TradeZero offers its own proprietary trading platform that can be downloaded or accessed via the web.
 Other versions include dedicated smartphone apps as well.

 There is also a free demo version for you to test drive their platform.

-Margin account or cash account or no PDT account?
+Margin account or cash account or offshore account?

 In conclusion, you can see that there are basically three choices available for you as a trader.
 Each of the accounts has its own pros and cons.

 A margin account as you know gives you the option to leverage your trades by trading on margin.
 However, if you trade too much or if your balance falls below the $25,000 threshold you end up being marked as a pattern day trader.

 This could potentially restrict you from trading by up to 90 days.